 In connection with the Water Acquisition, Antero Midstream agreed to pay Antero Resources (i) \$125 million in cash if it delivers an average of 161,000 barrels per day or more of fresh water during the period between January 1, 2017 and December 31, 2019 and (ii) an additional \$125 million in cash if it delivers an average of 200,000 barrels per day or more of fresh water during the period between January 1, 2018 and December 31, 2020.
 At the time of the Water Acquisition, Antero Midstream recorded a liability for the discounted net present value of the contingent acquisition consideration, and as time passes, recognizes accretion expense.
-This liability is revalued each reporting period for any changes in assumptions.
 Accretion of contingent acquisition consideration is forecasted to increase due to twelve months of contingent acquisition consideration accretion incurred during the forecast period.
-We estimate that Antero Midstream's accretion of contingent acquisition consideration expense for the twelve-month period ending June 30, 2018 will be \$15 million as compared to \$16 million for the year ended December 31, 2016.
+We estimate that Antero Midstream's accretion of contingent acquisition consideration expense for the twelve-month period ending March 31, 2018 will be \$15 million as compared to \$14 million for the twelve months ended September 30, 2016.